Food Waste Composting In Jefferson County, WA

 Follow program updates in our blog and on Instagram!

-We’re building a small scale compost facility that can process the food scrap volume of about 400 households per week.
-We’ll be using a method called aerated static piles that can turn food scraps into high quality compost in about four months.
+We’ve built a small scale compost facility at the Jefferson County Transfer Station that can process the food scrap volume of about 400 households per week.
+We’re using a method called aerated static piles that can turn food scraps into high quality compost in about four months.

 Aerated Static Pile (ASP) composting is an efficient and odor-controlled method that uses forced air (via blowers and pipes below piles) rather than physical turning to maintain aerobic conditions.